 Weed management isn’t as simple as it once was.
-You could make one pass over the field with a herbicide application and maybe make a second pass later in the season to catch any stragglers and hold weeds back until canopy.
 While herbicide resistance seems to get most of the attention as one of the biggest weed management challenges, it’s just one factor that is making weeds tougher to control.

 Consider that a single velvetleaf seed can remain viable in soil for up to 50 years and the likes of waterhemp or Palmer amaranth can produce hundreds of thousands of seeds – per plant.
-Small weeds can no longer be overlooked under the assumption that they might not affect the overall crop.
+Even a few weed escapes can no longer be overlooked under the assumption that they might not affect the overall crop.

 Yields Take a Hit

-These yield reductions are due largely to the crop competing with weeds over five factors, explained in detail by the University of Illinois Extension
+These yield reductions are due largely to the crop competing with weeds over five factors, explained in detail by the University of Illinois Extension2:

-- Environmental: More than any other factors, soil and air temperature and soil moisture and rainfall before, during and after initiation of competition affect weed emergence and growth, herbicide effectiveness, the competitive interaction between crop and weed, and the ability of the crop to recover from early weed competition once weeds have been removed.
+More than any other factors, soil and air temperature, and soil moisture and rainfall before, during and after initiation of competition affect weed emergence and growth, herbicide effectiveness, the competitive interaction between crop and weed, and the ability of the crop to recover from early weed competition once weeds have been removed.